-Frank Monte, 40, of Valrico, and Kimberly Anderson, 52, of New Port Richey, ran a marketing company Centurion Compounding, Inc.
+Frank Monte, 40, of Valrico, and Kimberly Anderson, 52, of New Port Richey, ran a marketing company named Centurion Compounding, Inc.

 According to information from the Internal Revenue Service, the two entered into an agreement with the owners of Pinellas-based pharmacy, Lifecare.
 Centurion used its sales representatives to market compounded medicines, particularly creams for pain and scars.